Stout defenses push Oklahoma, Baylor into Big 12 title game

 Suddenly, all the things first-year defensive coordinator Alex Grinch has emphasized began happening.
 There was pressure on the quarterback.
 The Sooners got third-down stops and forced turnovers.
 Oklahoma shut Baylor out in the second half, a critical part of a rally that ended with a 34-31 win.

-Oklahoma’s defense remained strong in wins over TCU and Oklahoma State, and now the sixth-ranked Sooners (11-1, 8-1 Big 12) will carry that momentum into a rematch with eighth-ranked Baylor (11-1, 8-1) in the Big 12 championship game.
+Oklahoma’s defense remained strong in wins over TCU and Oklahoma State, and now the sixth-ranked Sooners (11-1, 8-1 Big 12, No. 6 CFP) will carry that momentum into a rematch with eighth-ranked Baylor (11-1, 8-1, No. 7 CFP) in the Big 12 championship game.

 Oklahoma led the Big 12 in total defense during conference play after finishing last a season ago.